RyzerPhenix/Ryzer-Orion/README.md

 2. **Display Modules**

-   * Based on the Waveshare ESP32-S3 Round Display.
    * Receive live vehicle data wirelessly from the OBD adapter.
    * Display the data using an animated circular dashboard.
    * Multiple displays can receive data from the same OBD adapter.